History of Albania in Timeline

 Albania's highest placement in the Environmental Performance Index was at position 15 in 2012.

-2012: Visitor Count
+2012: Visitor increase

-In 2012, Albania had an estimated 4.2 million visitors, marking an increase of 740 percent from 2005.
+In 2012, Albania had an estimated 4.2 million visitors, a 740 percent increase since 2005.

-2013: Mediterranean Games
+2013: Medals at the Mediterranean Games

-From 1987 to 2013, the Albanian athletes have won a total of 43 medals at the Mediterranean Games.
+From 1987 to 2013, Albanian athletes have won a total of 43 medals (8 gold, 17 silver, and 18 bronze) at the Mediterranean Games.

 In 2013, Edi Rama of the Socialist Party won the parliamentary elections and became prime minister.

-June 2014: Candidate status for EU membership
+June 2014: EU Candidate Status

 On 24 June 2014, Albania was granted official candidate status for membership in the European Union.

-2014: Durrës Port
+2014: Durrës Port Volume

-As of 2014, Durrës is one of the largest passenger ports on the Adriatic Sea, with annual passenger volume of about 1.5 million.
+As of 2014, Durrës is one of the largest passenger ports on the Adriatic Sea, with an annual passenger volume of about 1.5 million.

 2014: AHC Report on Female Murder Victims

-2014: Inaugural Joint Meeting Between Albania and Kosovo
+2014: Inaugural Joint Meeting with Kosovo

 2015: Access to Improved Sanitation